 If you are a cyclist, bike riding safety should be a priority to reduce the risk of bicycle accidents.
 Unfortunately, even when you have taken all the precautions that you can, including wearing a helmet, following bike traffic laws, using hand signals, riding in safe areas, and riding defensively, a bike accident can still happen.
 In the blink of an eye, the actions of a negligent driver can change your life.

-If you are involved in a bicycle accident, the Boston bicycle accident lawyers at Kelly & Associates Injury Lawyers have experience handling personal injury claims and can represent you.
+If you are involved in a bicycle accident, the Boston bicycle accident lawyers at Michael Kelly Injury Lawyers have experience handling personal injury claims and can represent you.
 Not only will we work with you to discover who was at fault for the accident, but we will also fight for a settlement that fully covers the injuries and losses that you have suffered.
 Before attempting to handle a claim after a bike crash on your own, contact us to schedule a free consultation with our attorneys today to learn more about how we can help.